 If you can resist eating it straight from the oven (and no one would blame you if you can’t!), this carrot bacon is fab in BLTs, in bagels, in salads, added to pizza and pasta… there are so many possibilities.
 Enjoy!

-How To Make Vegan Carrot Bacon
+How To Make The Original Carrot Bacon Recipe

 - Peel and top & tail the carrot, then slice very thinly.